jfpatrick/pyqt-tutorial/docs/source/fast/6-dev-guidelines.rst

 but at the same time you don't want the interaction to happen for real (for example, to avoid having to reset your device every time you run a test, or if your app is interacting with operational devices).

-Testing can be done successfully (and meaningfully) by mocking the control system's API.
+Testing can be done successfully (and meaningfully) by `mocking the control system's API <https://en.wikipedia.org/wiki/Mock_object>`_.
 This can be done on different levels:

- * With a ``Mock`` object from the ``unittest`` package Useful for somebody who just want to be able to instantiate a class that connects to the control system, but does not need to get/set any data from them for the test.
+ * With a ``Mock`` object from the ``unittest`` package

+   Useful for somebody who just want to be able to instantiate a class that connects to the control system, but does not need to get/set any data from them for the test.
-   See the documentation for examples and more information.
+   See the `documentation <https://docs.python.org/3.6/library/unittest.mock.html>`_ for examples and more information.

- * With a ``MagicMock`` object from the ``unittest`` package Useful for somebody who wants to be able to get/set data on the control system, but needs only to make sure the get/set is done with the correct data, not that it actually has the desired effect on the device.
+ * With a ``MagicMock`` object from the ``unittest`` package

+   Useful for somebody who wants to be able to get/set data on the control system, but needs only to make sure the get/set is done with the correct data, not that it actually has the desired effect on the device.
-   See the documentation for examples and more information.
+   See the `documentation <https://docs.python.org/3.6/library/unittest.mock.html>`_ for examples and more information.

  * With ``papc``

    For more complex use cases where you need a full-blown simulation of your target devices in the control system.
    Requires more work than the previous two.
 See the `dedicated section <#>`_.